esa/pagmo/doc/sphinx/tutorials/pade_a_moea_d_algorithm.rst

 .. image:: ../images/tutorials/pade/bi_grid_zdt1.png
     :width: 500pt

-As we can see the points on the pareto front are much better spreaded.
+As we can see the points on the pareto front are much better spread.

 In the following plots we see how different weight generation methods perform on the 3-objective benchmark problem DTLZ1.
 First we will use a RANDOM weight generation.